 Head of Fifths: Dr Stewart Hayes email@example.com

 Sixth Form Curriculum

-There are two very important features of Sixth Form education at King’s: the opportunity for breadth as well as depth, and a willingness to be as flexible as possible.
-We recognise that there are many different pathways to the same end: a flourishing student.
-With these aims, we continue to offer a broad range of subjects to study: 32 A level and Pre-U subjects with further AS and short courses available.
-Most pupils will study for three A level subjects in 6a but a significant minority study four; 6b students can choose three subjects plus an ‘E block’ EP/AS/GCSE, or four subjects, or four plus an ‘E block’ option.
+There are two very important features of Sixth Form education at King’s — the opportunity for breadth as well as depth, and a willingness to be as flexible as possible.
+We recognise that there are many different pathways to becoming a flourishing student.
+With these aims, we continue to offer a broad range of subjects to study, including 32 A-level and Pre-U subjects with further AS and short courses available.
+Most pupils will study for three A-level subjects in 6a but a significant minority study four; 6b students can choose three subjects plus an ‘E block’ EP/AS/GCSE, or four subjects, or four plus an ‘E block’ option.